 Cons: Itential suffers from a lack of configuration and state awareness, like Ansible.
 It doesn’t provide much scope for self-servicing of automation tasks by other teams, and also lacks advanced application monitoring and traffic management capabilities.
 It doesn’t come with CMDB support.

-AppViewX AUTOMATION+ is a leading network management, automation and orchestration for Enterprise IT.
+AppViewX ADC+ is a leading network management, automation and orchestration for Enterprise IT.
 It provides application-centric visibility, monitoring, and automation for Layer 2 to Layer 7 devices.

 Salient platform features

 Not many platforms can boast of an almost codeless work table.
 AUTOMATION+ has a Visual Workflow studio with over 500 out-of-the-box (preconfigured) templates that enable network engineers to build workflows – simple or complex – with drag-and-drop ease.